 The goal of the gym would be to invite families raising children and adults with disabilities to join a gym in their community, just like anyone else.
 The clients we are targeting will be given the same opportunities as their peers.
 But perhaps the biggest gift we can give these families is an opportunity to fit in and do something the rest of us take for granted.

 We realize we don’t specialize in running a gym, and we certainly are not qualified to train clients.
-With that in mind, we have had the privilege to train with Peter McMahon ourselves.
-We know first hand how experienced and dedicated he is to his work.
-What he can bring to the disabled community will be so much more than a great work out.
-He has the ability to teach someone simple movements, within their limitations that could ultimately better their overall health.
+Therefore, we have partnered with The Fieldhouse in Sudbury!
+The trainers from The Fieldhouse will be trained by Brendan Aylward using his AdaptX Certification Program.
+This will allow the trainers the ability to provide a great work out to the differently abled community.
+AdaptX training will give the trainers the ability to teach someone simple movements, within the client’s limitations that could ultimately better their overall health.

-Peter will run the gym and the training programs.
+The Fieldhouse staff will run the gym and the training programs.
 SMILE Mass will be a silent partner regarding the typically healthy gym members, but we will be involved with disabled clientele.
-Peter will tailor an exercise program to each client’s abilities; strengthening and conditioning their bodies, to the extent that they are able, will give all of the clients better overall health.
+The Fieldhouse trainers will tailor an exercise program to each client’s abilities; strengthening and conditioning their bodies, to the extent that they are able, will give all of the clients better overall health.

-Partnering with Peter opening an inclusive gym will allow able-bodied individuals as well as individuals with disabilities a place to train side-by-side.
+Partnering with The Fieldhouse opening an inclusive gym will allow able-bodied individuals as well as individuals with disabilities a place to train side-by-side.
 It will foster a better understanding of the disabled world to typically healthy individuals, removing some negative stereotypes and, hopefully, fostering friendships.

 By providing a barrier-free environment like a gym, one could only hope the person with the disability is not defined by the disability, but by the person they are.